 Students are encouraged to be active and participate in events related to their study as a means of implementing their knowledge outside of the classroom.
 This involvement helps to develop:

 - Community participation

 Our alumni tell us that these practices helped them find work in managerial and leadership positions.

-- Stimulates an active interest in geology and earth science through the sharing of new ideas, discussions and presentations.
+- Stimulate an active interest in geology and earth science through the sharing of new ideas, discussions and presentations.

-- Increases an awareness of geoscience through education and outreach.
+- Increase an awareness of geoscience through education and outreach.

-- Fosters new experiences in geosciences through geology field trips and numerous community events, such as their famous rock and mineral sales.
+- Foster new experiences in geosciences through geology field trips and numerous community events, such as their famous rock and mineral sales.